0chain/zboxcli/README.md

 e49458a13f8a000b5959d03f8f7b6fa397b578643940ba50d3470c201d333429 added as a curator to allocation fb84185dae620bbba8386286726f1efcd20d2516bcf1a448215434d87be3b30d
 ```

-## transferallocation Transfer ownership of an allocation
+## Transfer ownership of an allocation

-Changes the owner of an allocation.
+`transferallocation` changes the owner of an allocation.
 Only a curator, previously added by an
 [addcurator](#addcurator-adds-a-curator) command can change an allocation's ownership.
 `transferallocation` does not move any funds, only changes the owner, owner public key
 field of the allocation.